kon172verma/automotive-rag/docs/ingestion.md

 1. Extract PDFs into a structured document format.
 2. Preserve headings, sections, page spans, tables, and image references.
-3. Create section-aware child chunks with parent lineage.
+3. Use parent-child hierarchical chunking with semantic splitting only inside oversized units.
 4. Store metadata that supports both current hybrid and future hierarchical hybrid retrieval.
 5. Add ingestion validation and versioning from the beginning.